The Deliberate Stranger: Reception

-Bundy's lawyer Polly Nelson, in her book Defending the Devil, characterized the film as "stunningly accurate" and said it did not portray anything that was not proven to be factual.
+Bundy's lawyer Polly Nelson, in her book Defending the Devil, characterized the miniseries as "stunningly accurate" and said it did not portray anything that was not proven to be factual.
 She singled out praise for Harmon's portrayal of Bundy, noting how Harmon reproduced Bundy's rigid posture and suspicious expression.
-According to Nelson, her client, still on death row when the program aired, showed no interest in seeing the film.
+According to Nelson, her client, still on death row when the program aired, showed no interest in seeing the miniseries.

-Ann Rule, who had known Bundy before the murders when they worked together on a suicide crisis hotline (Jeannetta Arnette played a character based on Rule), felt that Harmon's portrayal missed the insecurities that lurked under Bundy's confident facade.
+Ann Rule, who had known Bundy before the murders when they worked together on a suicide crisis hotline (Jeannetta Arnette played a character based on Rule), felt that Harmon's portrayal missed the insecurities that lurked under Bundy's confident façade.
 Harmon was nominated for a Golden Globe for his portrayal of Bundy.

 According to The New York Times, the two shows ranked seventeenth and sixth in the Nielsen ratings.
 Howard Rosenberg of the Los Angeles Times described it as "taut, suspenseful, scary".